The entropy of an acoustic black hole in neo-Newtonian theory: The statistical entropy

 so that for $ \frac{np_0}{\rho_0}\ll 1 $ we obtain

-Note that for the first term we have obtained corrections to the area of the horizon of the acoustic black hole in neo-Newtonian theory.
-The second term is a correction term that arises from the contribution due to the presence of pressure and $ B $ parameter associated with the rotation of the acoustic black hole.
-The third term is a correction term to the area entropy and is proportional to the radiation temperature of acoustic black hole.
-The fourth term is a new term correction to the entropy of a rotating acoustic black hole due to the GUP.
-Moreover, the calculation of entropy for this method does not generate logarithmic corrections.
-On the other hand, it has been shown in~\cite{Anacleto:2015awa} that by considering the GUP in tunneling formalism these corrections were also obtained.
+Note that for the first term we have obtained corrections to the area of the horizon of the acoustic black hole in neo-Newtonian theory. {The following terms are dependent on the radiation temperature of the acoustic black hole.
+Namely, the second term is a correction term that arises from the contribution due to the presence of pressure and parameter $B$ associated with the rotation of the acoustic black hole.
+The third term is a correction term that depends on the pressure and thermal radiation.
+The fourth term is a correction to the entropy that depends on the rotation parameter and pressure.
+In addition these last terms are due to the GUP since they depend on the parameters $\delta_1, \delta_2$.} Moreover, the calculation of entropy for this method does not generate logarithmic corrections {due to the GUP (corrections of these types in 2+1 dimensions for BTZ black holes have been well addressed in Ref.~\cite{carlip} and in Ref.~\cite{Anacleto:2015awa} the application of the GUP to a specific planar black hole solution revealed logarithm corrections)}.

+In a closely related study we could also identify the Aharonov-Bohm phase shift depending on the pressure is analogous to a magnetic flux \cite{Anacleto:2015mta}.
+A related reasoning has been considered in graphene physics \cite{43}.